tap349/tap349.github.io/_posts/2019-09-28-category-theory.md

   certain episodes in the next lesson
 - translate parts of book (say, the 1st chapter) - individual paragraphs for each student
+- (?) challenge for chapters 1 and 2

 TODO: